 Nationally, the average entering GPA of students accepted to medical school for the entering class of 2017 was a mean science GPA (math, biology, chemistry, physics) of 3.62 (B+ to A-) and a mean overall GPA (all courses) of 3.68.
 There were approximately 41,000 applicants for 18,000 seats.

-Can I use my AP courses to fulfill prerequisites for
+Can I use my AP courses to fulfill prerequisites for medical school?

 No. Medical schools will not accept AP courses in the basic sciences as substitutes for college Biology, Chemistry, Physics, or English courses.
 In some cases, where Math is required, schools may accept an AP Calculus course, but this is not universal.
 In general, we recommend that you take college-level courses in all of the required subject areas.